openebs-archive/cstor-operators/docs/tutorial/cspc/tuning/tune.md

 ## Introduction

 CStor pool(s) can be tuned via CSPC and is the recommended way to do it.
 Following are list of tunables that can be applied:
-- Resource and limit for pool manager containers to ensure quality of service.
+- Resource requests and limits for pool manager containers to ensure quality of service.
 - Toleration for pool manager pod to ensure scheduling of pool pods on tainted nodes.
-- Priority class for pool manager pod to specify prirority levels as required.
+- Priority class for pool manager pod to specify priority levels as required.
 - Setting compression for cStor pools.
 - Specifying read only threshold for cStor pools.